Ngahoang2005/Recurrent_KIF/Readme.md

-# Recurrent Knowledge Localization and Fusion for Language Model Continual Learning
+# Recurrent Knowledge Identification and Fusion for Language Model Continual Learning
 Thank you for your interest in our work!
 This is the original implementation of our ACL 2025 paper, ["Recurrent Knowledge Identification and Fusion for Language Model Continual Learning"](https://arxiv.org/abs/2502.17510).

 We also invite you to explore our previous work on continual learning, available [here](https://github.com/WoodScene/TaSL).